ymedhat1/IBM-ODM/README.md

         ⁃	SQL Statement (The select values statement that will retrieve all the above from the DB)
     c) Add another properties file in case of other connections

-Once your configuration is complete and mongoDB is running, you can start building the plugin with ant tasks:
+Once your configuration is complete, you can start building the plugin with ant tasks:
 - Clean
 - Build